spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

    this page.
 Local UI will display log entries dated up to one year ago.

 3. To download the log files, click the **Download** button in the upper-right corner.
-This will download all files in the `/var/log` folder, including archived old log files as well as any additional log files you configured to be stored in the directory.
+This will download all files in the `/var/log` folder, including the archived log files as well as any additional log files you configured to be stored in the directory.

 ### Validate